Downton Abbey Season 4 Episode 1

 Downton Abbey opens in darkness, in every sense of the word.
 Six months after Matthew’s death and Lady Mary is still miserable, awaking to a crying baby she’s clearly not interested in.

 And something else stirs in the night… O’Brien sneaks out under cover of darkness, leaving notes behind for upstairs and downstairs.
 In the morning, the staff don’t seem disappointed that she’s gone, except the ones who have to pick up her workload.
-The offer of working in India was too good to refuse and so O’Brien accepted an offer of employment from Lady Flincher in Scotland.
-Cora is incredulous that Lady Flincher would steal her faithful lady maid.
+The offer of working in India was too good to refuse and so O’Brien accepted an offer of employment from Lady Flintshire in Scotland.
+Cora is incredulous that Lady Flintshire would steal her faithful lady maid.
 Lady Cora can’t dress herself!
-O’Brien is ever so good at doing hair, but does Lady Flincher know she might as well have stolen a venomous snake.
+O’Brien is ever so good at doing hair, but does Lady Flintshire know she might as well have stolen a venomous snake.
 What havoc will O’Brien wreak across the continent?

 Lady Cora isn't going to dress herself!